-Material Limitations of Value at Risk as an Assessment of Market Risk positions.
+Material Limitations of Value at Risk as an Assessment of Market Risk

+Past market risk factors will not always result in an accurate prediction of future distributions and correlations of future market movements.
+Changes in the portfolio value caused by market movements may differ from those measured by the VaR model.
+The VaR model reflects past trading positions, while future risk depends on future trading positions.
 VaR using a one-day time horizon does not fully capture the market risk of positions that cannot be liquidated within one day.
 The historical market risk data for the VaR model may provide only limited insight into the losses that could be incurred under unusual market movements.
 The magnitude of Grant Park's open positions creates a risk of ruin not typically found in most other investment vehicles.
-Because of the size of its positions, certain market conditions-unusual, but historically recurring from time to time-could cause Grant Park to incur severe losses over a short period of time.
+Because of the size of its positions, certain market conditionsunusual, but historically recurring from time to time-could cause Grant Park to incur severe losses over a short period of time.
 The value at risk table above, as well as the past performance of Grant Park, gives no indication of this risk of ruin.